 After graduating from Wellesley summa cum laude with a Bachelor of Arts degree in Religion (Honors) in spring 2023 and completing a thesis on modern Unitarian Universalist theology, I moved to New York City to begin a three-year Master of Divinity program at Union Theological Seminary.
 I’ve continued to work closely with emerging adults, working at the Center for Accessibility & Disability Services (CARDS) at Barnard College and the Center for Global Spiritual Life (GSL) at New York University, where I now serve as a Spiritual Life Advisor.

-I am passionate about young adult ministry, collaborative and innovative worship, and resources and support for UUs of color.
+I am passionate about youth & young adult ministry, collaborative and innovative worship, and resources and support for UUs of color.